Sinh Deformed Nakajima Operators: Amplitudes of 2d -Models and Correspondences

+where we have used $\Phi = (\phi, \psi_\pm, F)$ to denote all the fields and $\Phi(x^0 = 0, 1)$ refers to the values of the fields at the two boundary circles $x^0 = 0, 1$. $S[\Phi]$ is the integral of the Lagrangian $L[\Phi]$.
 Using the Lagrangian as the localizing action, the BPS loci are constant maps to the torus fixed points.
+Let $Y_k$ be a fixed point.
 To compute the one-loop determinant, it is convenient to perform a change of variables for the fermions:

 The fermionic kinetic term becomes (up to an overall sign)

 which can be written in the following matrix form: